This page describes the out-of-the-box Recurly for Salesforce integration. This feature is available on the Recurly Professional and Elite plans.

 - Plan Code

-Edits to invoice line items from within Salesforce will not be integrated with Recurly.
+This sync is one-way; line items created or edited within Salesforce will not be synced with Recurly.
 If you disable the syncing of line items, no line items will be synced with Salesforce.

-Recurly synchronizes your transactions with the following fields in the Recurly Transactions object within Salesforce:
+Recurly optionally synchronizes your payment transactions with the following fields in the Recurly Transactions object within Salesforce:

 - Transaction Name: Recurly ID + Date/Time of Transaction